heroku/vulcan/README.md

       -s, [--source=SOURCE]    # the source directory to build from -v, [--verbose]          # show the full build output

-    build a piece of software for the heroku cloud using COMMANd as a build command if no COMMAND is specified, a sensible default will be chosen for you
+    build a piece of software for the heroku cloud using COMMAND as a build command if no COMMAND is specified, a sensible default will be chosen for you

 ## Examples